 However it turned out to be difficult to divide singular artists and companies like this.
-Today it is common to see ensembles stay together over years, often with a stable core of a few artists hiring others when re beginning of the century a m of these (well-established) as artists hiring others when required.
+Today it is common to see ensembles stay together over years, often with a stable core of a few artists hiring others when required.
 At the beginning of the century a need among several of these (well-established) artists and companies to plan ahead related to artistic work, collaboration partners, company members and international visiting performances.
 In 2006 Arts Council Norway introduced a new funding system for independent performing arts; Basisfinansieringen or the basic funding.
 Under funding scheme independent performing arts companies can apply for funding over years to cover the need for more stable financing in regard to management, production, networking and presenting.
 Five companies have been accepted within the scheme today, a small number compared to the demand.